 - Back to the hotel where we will join a discussion group with a local party official, he will host a discussion about politics and ideology in the DPRK and where we have the chance to ask questions and discuss local affairs with him.

 - Early start again for the drive up to Hoechang County, here we will see the war cemetery where Chairman Mao’s son, Mao Anying, is buried.
 Get ready for the bumpy roads and take a glimpse at the North Korea which is far removed from Pyongyang

 - Next is the cemetery for Chinese Soldiers in the Korean War.
 Here, hundreds of soldiers who served in the Chinese People's Volunteer Army are buried here.
 It is expected for top Chinese delegations to pay their respects at this site.
 Here we will be able to see some more murals and works representing the Chinese contribution to the Korean War

 - Visit Mao Anying's grave, the son of Mao Zedong who died in the war

 - Drive to the site of the wartime headquarters of the Chinese People’s Volunteer Army in North Korea

 - After seeing the cemetery, it's time to head back to Pyongyang where we will have dinner.

-- We'll have the chance to visit a local amusement park, the Kaeson Youth Park and try out some fun local rides (entry 2 euros, rides 3 to 5 euros extra each depending on how awesome they are).
+We'll have the chance to visit a local amusement park, the Kaeson Youth Park and try out some fun local rides (fee for each 2 euros!)

-- Those taking a flight out depart from Pyongyang to Beijing at 8:20am on Air Koryo arriving in Beijing at 9:50am local Beijing time
+- Those flying out will depart Pyongyang at 9:00am on Air Koryo, arriving in Beijing at 9:55am local time.

 No Details Found